18th August 2026

 You’ll pass abbey ruins, fortified gateways, two rivers, hidden masons’ marks, Roman towers, and even some grisly murder holes on the way, not to mention splendid elevated views of York Minster.
 The entire route takes just a couple of hours, so you’ve got plenty of time to visit other attractions like Jorvik Viking Centre and The Shambles.

 Why we love it: From the Roman walls and Viking past to amazing food and drink, York’s got the lot.
+Spending some time in the city?
+Check out our guide to how to spend three hours, one day or 48 hours in York.

 Find out more: visityork.org

-Go back in time at Castle Howard
+Head back in time at Castle Howard

 The exterior of Castle Howard